neutron37/susudoio/README.md

 This makes it easier to use a non-admin account as your primary login on MacOS.
 If you're using an admin account as your primary, this tool might not be for you.

+* Only enter the admin password once, instead of one time for su and then again for sudo.
 * Using brew, Docker, and other things can be slightly less annoying.
   * ex. `susudoio -a brew install junk`
-* Be lazy by only entering the admin password once per instantiation, instead of once for su and then again for sudo
-* Use a Yubikey for admin /sudo stuff and don't sweat your usual (non-admin) login as much (or use a different Yubikey!).

 ### Susudoio provides sensible defaults.